hu-macsy/lama_old/scai/doc/tutorial/lecture/task_1.rst

 Linear algebra requires working with objects like scalars, vectors and matrices.
-LAMA includes classes, which represent those objects and offers the possibility to handle with different SparseMatrixFormats ( e.g. CSR, ELL, JDS).
-This task should introduce the classes CSRSparseMatrix and DenseVector that have been already used in task 0 a little bit closer.
-Additionally the SparseAssemblyStorage and some supporting classes are introduced.
+LAMA includes classes, which represent those objects and offers the possibility to handle with different sparse matrix formats ( e.g. CSR, ELL, JDS).
+This task introduces some possibilities to setup such matrices and vectors.

 Setting up a CSRSparseMatrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^